-The energization of the transformers immersed in vegetable oil at temperatures below -20°C, can follow the sequence of the same immersed transformers in mineral oil, as long as the following criteria are met:
+The energization of the transformers immersed in vegetable oil at temperatures below -20°C, can follow the sequence same of the immersed transformers in mineral oil, as long as the following criteria are met:

-- Store transformers in such a way that no mechanical movement is required to energize the transformer (disconnect switch CLOSE position, tap changer anchored in work position, etc.), taking this approach, no mechanical should movement required. mechanical movement to energize the transformer. - > Do not activate mobile components (disconnector, switch, magnex, breaker, etc.) before or shortly after energizing; in extreme temperature conditions, the insulating liquid becomes more viscous (begins to thicken and, over time, may hindering the gel), mechanical maneuvering of the components and extinguishing electrical arcs more slowly. - Energize the transformer empty (no load), keep it like this for a minimum of 18 hours.
+- Store transformers in such a way that no mechanical movement is required to energize the transformer (disconnect switch in CLOSE position, tap changer anchored in work position, etc.), taking this approach, no mechanical movement should be mechanical required. movement to energize the transformer. - Do not activate mobile components (disconnector, switch, magnex, breaker, etc.) before or shortly after energizing; extreme in temperature conditions, the insulating liquid becomes more viscous (begins to thicken and, over time, may gel), hindering the mechanical maneuvering of components the and extinguishing electrical arcs more slowly. - Energize the transformer empty (no load), keep it like this for a minimum of 18 hours.